Frequently Asked Questions

 AI demand forecasting software uses machine learning and statistical methods to predict future demand by learning patterns from historical sales, causal drivers, and external signals - producing scalable, automated forecasts for SKU/location hierarchies.

 Accuracy depends on data quality, demand stability, and SKU behavior.
-ML often improves accuracy over baseline methods, commonly reducing forecast error by 10–40% for many categories; results vary by industry and product.
+ML often improves accuracy over baseline methods, commonly delivering a 12–23% improvement in forecast accuracy for many categories; results vary by industry and product.

 Yes.
 Translytics detects and models seasonality, promotion impacts, and trends so forecasts reflect recurring patterns and temporary spikes, with automated adjustments for changing seasonal intensity.